Baby girl sitting on the floor playing with colourful toys

 What parents love

-• Developmental depth.
-Five Montessori-inspired zones with a detailed Play Guide that walks you through what to use at each stage.
+• Stage-based developmental zones.
+Five Montessori-inspired areas with a detailed Play Guide that walks you through what to use at each milestone.

 • Premium, safe materials.
-Organic cotton, sustainably sourced wood, OEKO-TEX certified, with no BPA or flame retardants.
+Organic cotton, sustainably sourced wood, OEKO-TEX certified, with no BPA or flame retardants anywhere your baby can reach.

 • Beautiful, minimal aesthetic.
 Neutral tones and natural wood that parents are genuinely happy to have in the living room.